freenas/freenas-docs/userguide/tn_initial.rst

 your iXsystems Sales Representative if you have any questions regarding the included cables.

-Any unused drive bays will be populated with drive tray blanks to maintain proper airflow.
+Any unused drive bays are populated with drive tray blanks to maintain proper airflow.

 The layout of the storage controller will vary by configuration.